microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

   ![Screenshot showing az vm list-usage](./img/az_vm_list_usage.png)

+- __Agora requires 3 Public IP addresses__.
+Ensure you have sufficient Public IP addresses available in your Azure subscription and the region where you plan to deploy Agora.

 - Create Azure service principal (SP).
 An Azure service principal assigned with the _Owner_ Role-based access control (RBAC) role is required.
 You can use Azure Cloud Shell (or other Bash shell), or PowerShell to create the service principal.

   - (Option 1) Create service principal using [Azure Cloud Shell](https://shell.azure.com/) or Bash shell with Azure CLI: